 what we do

-EthnoEquity generates evidence-based insights that uncover the myriad ways in which gender-based and diversity related violence, harassment, and discrimination is woven into the ordinariness of everyday life.
+EthnoEquity generates evidence-based insights that uncover the myriad ways in which knowledge, attitudes, practices, and behaviours that perpetuate local and global inequality are woven into the ordinariness of everyday life.

-Shedding light on how this ordinariness is normalised and institutionalised across all sectors of society, including through cultural blindspots and biases, is a core focus.
+Shedding light on how this ordinariness is normalised and institutionalised across all sectors of society, including through blindspots, cultural biases, and established wisdom is a core focus.

-We do this by centering the perspectives and voices of the social actors that are variably involved in the day-to-day interactions and encounters that create and sustain these dynamics.
-This deepens decision-makers' understandings of how gender-based and diversity related violence, harassment, and discrimination actually operates within institutional, organisational, and community contexts.
-Importantly, it allows these social problems to be seen through the lens of everyday lived reality, notably a lens that illuminates real-world pathways for substantive change.
+We do this by centring the perspectives and voices of the social actors that are directly involved in the day-to-day interactions and encounters that create and sustain unequal power dynamics.
+This deepens decision-makers' understandings of how inequality and exclusion actually operates within institutional, organisational, and community contexts.

-EthnoEquity offers decision-makers a unique vantage point for seeing the everyday dimensions of gender and diversity related inequality through the eyes of social actors who are variably situated in the many contexts within which it is enacted.
+EthnoEquity offers decision-makers a unique vantage point for seeing the everyday dimensions of inequality and social injustice through the eyes and lived experiences of directly affected local actors, allies, and other stakeholders.

 Senzeni Marasela: Covering Sarah